Halsu/halsu-plugins-for-streaming/README.md

 Source code: https://github.com/Halsu/halsu-plugin-factories

 **AI Disclosure**
 Core shader logic and design were hand-coded by Halsu.
-AI tools were used for selected shader features, C++ boilerplate, and build infrastructure.
+AI tools were used for some shader features, C++ boilerplate, and build infrastructure.

 **Affiliation**
 This is a third-party plugin and is not affiliated with the OBS Project.